 There is considerable borehole data available from Nagoya, central Japan because land subsidence was a severe problem during the 1960s and 1970s.
 Borehole data based on geotechnical data of subsoils in Nagoya was analyzed using MVS.
-The publication Geotechnical data of subsoils in Nagoya [3] records the data of 4190 boreholes.
-Borehole data is available for almost the entire area of
+The publication Geotechnical data of subsoils in Nagoya (Japan Society of Soil Engineers - Chubu division, 1988) records the data of 4190 boreholes.
+Borehole data is available for almost the entire area of Nagoya.
+Most boreholes are less than 70m long, with the longest in this data set at 152m.
+In beds recorded in Geotechnical data of subsoils in Nagoya, gravel beds are expected to be important for underground thermal utilization because they may have highly effective thermal conductivity due to groundwater flow.
+The present study examines the distribution of such gravel beds.